UltraEngine/Documentation/CPP/Scripting.md

 ));
 ```

-**Do not** call make_shared() to create a new shared pointer, as this will result in the premature deletion of the object.

-If NULL is not considered a valid value for the parameter, you can skip this and just use the shared pointer in your function definition.

 ### Shared Pointers

 For the most part, shared pointers will work seamlessly with sol.
 However, the Lua nil value cannot be mapped to a shared pointer.
 If you have a shared pointer parameter that is allowed to be NULL, specify an overload for this case:

 ```cpp
 L->set_function("CreateMonster",
 	sol::overload(